How to cite this paper

 streamable functions, in a way that it becomes understandable for a larger

-A streamable stylesheet function is a function that can take a streamed node from a
+A streamable stylesheet function is a function that can take a streamed node from

 streaming input document, while still passing the tests for being guaranteed streamable.

-Being able to write streamable stylesheet functions is import for package designers, so
+Being able to write streamable stylesheet functions is import for package designers,

 that they can create functions that work alike for streaming and non-streaming